freizeit/auto-scaling-demo/README.md

     2012-04-26 14:27:00  13.49  Percent
     </code></pre>

- 1. Last but not least the following comnmand should be used to tear down the auto-scaling configuration:
+ 1. Finally, the following comnmand should be used to tear down the auto-scaling configuration:

     <pre><code>./kooaba-configure-as --base-name=Beecae8U --action=teardown</code></pre>